Gogo Station

 Moola Bulla Station bought 50 bulls from Gogo to improve their herd in June 1912.

 A stockman died at the station in 1913 when he was thrown from his horse.
 The man, Frank Odman, did not regain consciousness after the accident and died the following day.

 By 1917 the station had a herd of 50,000 cattle and was regarded as one of the "best run stations in the Kimberley".

-The current homestead was built in 1918 of concrete blocks on a concrete floor, it is situated adjacent to several nearby caves that were had carved in the 1940s.
+The current homestead was built in 1918 of concrete blocks on a concrete floor.
+It is situated adjacent to several nearby caves that were had carved in the 1940s.

-Cattle tick reached the property in 1918–19, probably transferred from Louisa Downs Station where the stock had been infected in 1916–17.
+Cattle tick reached the property in 1918–19, probably transferred from Louisa Downs Station, where the stock had been infected in 1916–17.
 It affected the herd so severely that branding at Gogo was reduced from 12,000 the previous year to 4,800 in 1918.

 Put up for auction in 1920 the station along with its neighbour, Noonkanbah Station.
 Gogo was advertised as having an area of 2537858 acre on one compact block equipped with 150 mi of fencing.
-The property is described as being abundantly watered by the Fitzroy River, Margaret River, Christmas Creek and various other creeks, but still having several bores with windmills and troughing.
+The property was described as being abundantly watered by the Fitzroy River, Margaret River, Christmas Creek and various other creeks, but still having several bores with windmills and troughing.
 The total stock on the property was 60,000 shorthorn cattle along with 400 horses, 50 mules and 44 donkeys.
-The average rainfall at the station since 1894 is advertised as 22.4 in per annum.
-The station was not sold as the Emanuels still owned the station in 1923.
+The average rainfall at the station since 1894 was advertised as 22.4 in per annum.
+The station was not sold; the Emanuels still owned the station in 1923.

 A new station manager, Ted Millard, arrived in 1921.
 By this stage the frontage pastures along the river and waterholes had become degraded as a result of overgrazing for the last 30 years.
 Over the entire property the only fenced areas were two horse paddocks and some branding yards, stock were left to graze on the open range.
 During the 1920s Millard had ten wells sunk and equipped in the back country so stock could make use of the feed in the area and give relief to the over grazed areas.
 Millard also started fencing paddocks to control stock movement with over 170 mi of fences being installed in seven years.
 Shorthorn bulls were slowly introduced into the herd to breed out white skinned beasts that were unsuitable to the tropical climate.
 Millard remained on the property for 30 years eventually managing all of the Emanuels properties; Gogo, Cherrabun, Meda and Christmas Creek.
 He was also noted for taking good care of his Aboriginal workers.

 The herd size was estimated at 90,000 in 1928 and Gogo was the biggest station in Western Australia.

 The station delivered 394 cattle and 39 bales of wool in 1929 to the port of Derby to be loaded aboard Minderoo and steamed to Fremantle.